Paper Lions: History

-In 2010 Paper Lions were selected to perform at the 2010 World Expo in China, as well as at the 2010 Olympic Winter Games in Vancouver, BC, and at the 2010 Paralympics in Whistler, BC.
+In 2010, Paper Lions were selected to perform at the 2010 World Expo in China, as well as at the 2010 Olympic Winter Games in Vancouver, British Columbia, and at the 2010 Paralympics in Whistler, British Columbia.

 Paper Lions signed in September 2010 to the MuseBox label for the official release of their album Trophies; they then headed out on a cross-Canada tour.
 When they had not received any royalties from record sales by February 2012, the band released Trophies independently via free digital download.
 Musebox later admitted an error caused by staffing changes and agreed to pay the band.

 The band's 2014 album My Friends was named Album of the Year at the Music Prince Edward Island awards.
 My Friends was produced, engineered, and mixed by Howard Redekopp, who has also produced Tegan and Sara, The New Pornographers, and Mother Mother.
 The band also won several other local awards that year.

 In 2016, they posted an a cappella cover of The Tragically Hip's "Bobcaygeon" to their YouTube channel.
-In 2016 the band released an album, Full Colour, and were once more nominated for four East Coast Music Awards.
+In 2016, the band released an album, Full Colour, and were once more nominated for four East Coast Music Awards.